 - Integrated Pressure/Humidity, Temperature and Light sensors for prototyping.
 Other sensor connection possible through available I2C or SPI ports.

-- USB connectivity for power, loading programs into RAM, storing programs in embedded Flash memory, and terminal message printout
+- USB connectivity for power, loading programs onto the board and terminal message printout

 - Connection to available GPIO through central header pins or through Arduino header pins at the board edge

-- Power supplied from USB, external Arduino board or from optional battery connection
+- Power supplied from USB, external Arduino board or optional battery connection

 - Port available for direct measurement of module current consumption